 Brawl in a Kazakhstan oil field leaves 30 Arabs injured

-A news agency says a brawl between Kazakh workers and their Arab colleagues in one of Kazakhstan's largest oil fields has left 30 people injured and led to an outcry in Lebanon and Jordan.
+A brawl between Kazakh workers and their Arab colleagues in one of Kazakhstan's largest oil fields has left 30 people injured and led to an outcry in Lebanon and Jordan, a news agency said Sunday.

+Videos of the attacks on Arab engineers and workers were widely circulated on social media in Arab countries.
+The scenes showed them being kicked and punched by large numbers of local colleagues.
+Some of those attacked were covered in blood and their faces suffering serious bruises.

-Interfax-Kazakhstan said Saturday's brawl was triggered after a Lebanese contractor reportedly posted a photo on WhatsApp featuring a Kazakh female colleague that many in the country saw as insulting.
+Interfax-Kazakhstan said Saturday's brawl was triggered after a Lebanese contractor reportedly posted a photo on WhatsApp featuring a Kazakh female colleague that many in the former Soviet nation saw as insulting.

 It reported Sunday that the field is managed by Tengizchevroil, TCO, a joint venture that includes Chevron and ExxonMobil.